sagemath/sagewiki_to_gh-2022-10-10/days53/projects.md

    * Kloosterman's paper on deformations of diagonal hypersurfaces -- what are strong, weak equivalence?

-   * Listing points on a toric variety over a finite field (Ursula has code to do this); then check if these points are on a hypersurface or a complete intersection
+   * Create a python object that enumerates the set of points on a toric variety over a finite field (Ursula has code to do this); then check if these points are on a hypersurface or a complete intersection